mohrosidi/genre_classification/README.md

 # Genre Classification

-These are ML pipelines created as an assignment in Udacity's Machine Learning DevOps Engineer course.
+These are ML pipelines created as an exercise in Udacity's Machine Learning DevOps Engineer course.

 ## Project Descriptions